 - Pressure testing

-- Reserve spare interface
+- Future spare interfaces

-- Provides a secure, leak-proof seal
+- Provides a secure, leak-resistant seal

 Lap joint flange